|Last Quarterly Update:||7/14/2014|

 |Business Challenges||Financial Information||Glossary & Acronyms|

-Spas and wellness centers generate about $70 billion in worldwide revenue and anchor a $250 billion global spa tourism market.
-Europe accounts for about a third of the world's spa locations and about 40 percent of worldwide revenue, according to SRI International.
+Worldwide, the industry includes about 87,000 spas that generate about $75 billion in annual revenue, according to SRI International.
+Europe accounts for about a third of global locations and about 40 percent of worldwide revenue.
 The Asia/Pacific region and North America are the next largest markets.

-The spa services industry in the US includes about 20,000 facilities with combined annual revenue of about $13 billion, according to the International SPA Association.
-Growth is driven by discretionary consumer spending.
+The spa services industry in the US includes about 20,000 facilities with combined annual revenue of about $14 billion, according to the International SPA Association.

 Demand for spa services is driven by personal income and demographic trends.
 The profitability of individual companies depends on efficient resource use and effective marketing.
 Larger companies have some economies of scale in marketing and purchasing.
 Small companies compete by offering unique services, catering to a local market, and delivering a superior customer experience.
 The US fitness and recreational sports centers industry, which includes spa services, is fragmented: the top 50 companies account for about one-third of sales.

 Major providers of spa services are day spas (about 80 percent of locations); resort and hotel spas (10 ...